Coldmooon/CVPretrain/README.md

 ## Requirements

-- PyTorch 1.9 or higher
+- PyTorch 2.0 or higher
 - torchvision 0.16 or higher
+- NVIDIA DALI 1.31 or higher

 ## Training